-Incineration tonnages were allocated to the incineration by recovery category where the incineration facility meets the Waste Framework Directive criteria for incineration efficiency.
+Incineration tonnages were allocated to the incineration by recovery category where the incineration facility meets the R1 Waste Framework Directive criteria for incineration efficiency.
 Similarly, where waste was incinerated in a co-incineration process, as defined by Environment Agency guidance, the tonnages were allocated to the incineration by co-incineration category in the data tables.
-Where the incinerator was not recognised as meeting the Waste Framework Directive criteria for incineration

-11 see 2011 quality report http://www.sepa.org.uk/environment/waste/waste-data/waste-data-reporting/waste-data-for-scotland/ efficiency, the incineration tonnages were allocated to the incineration by disposal category.
+Where the incinerator was not recognised as meeting the Waste Framework Directive criteria for incineration efficiency, the incineration tonnages were allocated to the incineration by disposal category.
 As there are no recognised recovery incinerators in Scotland, all incineration in Scotland falls under either the recovery by co-incineration or the disposal by incineration category.
-It was assumed that all waste exported outside the UK was sent for incineration by recovery, and waste exported to an England incinerator was sent to incineration by disposal or incineration by co-incineration.
+It was assumed that all waste exported outside the UK was sent for incineration by disposal or incineration by co-incineration.